Paris - Ile De France

 St Sulpice Church - Da Vinci Code - History

-Construction of the current St Sulpice started in 1646, but it was not completed until 1732 because of the lack of funds!
+Construction of St Sulpice Church started in 1646, but it was not completed until 1732 because of the lack of funds.

-Louis le Vau started the construction of the chancel in 1636.
+Louis le Vau started the chancel in 1636.
+Gilles-Marie Oppenord, a student of Francois Mansard completed it in 1745.

-It simply turned out that Chalgrin had just enough time to rebuild the Neo-Classical left tower before the French Revolution broke out!
+Chalgrin had just enough time though to rebuild the Neo-Classical left tower before the French Revolution broke out.
+As a result, St Sulpice Church boasts two mismatched belfries crowned with balustrades.

 The Temple of Victory